- no need to start coding from scratch

 The following Google search trends graph represents search interest for React, Angular, Vue, React, and NodeJS during the last 12 months (a value of 100 is the peak popularity for the term).

 React continues to keep top popularity scores, while Angular is still hot and is quite close to its main competitor.

-In the meantime, Vue.js is something lots of developers are considering learning next as a Web Framework, according to Stack Overflow’s 2020 Developer Survey
+In the meantime, Vue.js is something lots of developers are considering learning next as a Web Framework, according to Stack Overflow’s latest Developer Survey.

 React uses one-way data binding.
 Its popular extension, Redux, controls data flow to components through one control point.
 This way of working makes it easier to debug self-contained components of large applications.

 All the applications built with ReactJS are super easy to test.
 Developers can treat React views as functions of the state.
 So, they play with the state they pass to React view and test the output and triggered actions, functions, or events.

-Last, but not least, a strong advantage of React is cross-platform development.
+Last but not least, a decisive advantage of React is cross-platform development.
 React Native combines the best parts of native development with React so that you can develop IOS, Android, and Web applications at the same time.

 There are several major blocks of Angular architecture.
-A module, similar to a class described by a block of code, is used to perform a particular single task.
+A module, similar to a class described by a code block, performs a particular single task.
 Angular has a feature of modularity, where a single application is built by separating it into many modules.

-A component is a core part of the code, and it belongs to the controller class.
+A component is a core part of the code and belongs to the controller class.
 View of the application and logic on the page and on-click execution depends upon the component.
 The view of the component is defined with a template.
-To display value, we add template expressions into the code in order to display value.
+We add template expressions into the code in order to display value.
 You can connect CSS stylesheets with a component using encapsulated inline styles.

 Metadata is used to extend the functionality of the class.
-To define any component in the Angular app, we can use the metadata of the class (i.e., @Component decorator).
+We can use the class metadata (i.e., @Component decorator) to define any component in the Angular app.